monacoremo/postgrest-sessions-example/app.sql.md

   `login` in this case (without the schema).
 * The returned token is generated automatically based on the default value defined for the `token` column in the `app.sessions` table.
-If no new session has been created, i.e. because the credentials weren't valid, then `null` will be returned by the function.
+If no new session has been created, i.e. because the credentials were not valid, then `null` will be returned by the function.

 Our API needs to be able to use this function: